pitt-crc/Slurm-Test-Environment/README.md

         run: /usr/local/bin/entrypoint.sh
 ```

-If you want to run a job several times using different containers
-(e.g., to test software against multiple SLURM versions)
-use the `strategy` directive:
+If you want to run a job several times using different containers (e.g., to test software against multiple Slurm versions) use the `strategy` directive:

 ```yaml
 jobs: